Conditions of use

 - When any measure is used and is cited in any publication, the full reference to the key paper describing the scale must be included in the footer.

-- Do not pass the scale on to a third party (instead please direct them to the website).
+- Do not pass the original or translated scale on to a third party (instead please direct them to this website).

 - Translations into different languages should be done using Back Translation (as detailed in the Translation Guidelines).